python-trio/trio/docs/source/tutorial.rst

 This way you'll be prepared for when it happens to you for real.

+And remember: ``RuntimeWarning: coroutine '...' was never awaited`` means you need to find and fix your missing ``await``.

 Okay, let's do something cool
 -----------------------------

-So that's all well and good, but so far all we can do is write functions that print things and sleep for various lengths of time.
-Nifty, but we could just as easily have done that with :func:`time.sleep`. ``async/await`` is useless!
+So now we've started using trio, but so far all we've learned to do is write functions that print things and sleep for various lengths of time.
+Interesting enough, but we could just as easily have done that with :func:`time.sleep`. ``async/await`` is useless!

 Well, not really.
-Trio has one more trick up its sleeve, that makes async functions more powerful than regular functions: it lets us run multiple async function *at the same time*.
+Trio has one more trick up its sleeve, that makes async functions more powerful than regular functions: it can run multiple async function *at the same time*.
 Here's an example::

    import trio